Apollo Commercial Real Estate Finance (NYSE:ARI) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Apollo Commercial Real Estate Finance (NYSE:ARI) from a hold rating to a buy rating in a research report report published on Tuesday morning, Zacks.com reports.
-They currently have $17.00 price objective on the real estate investment trust’s stock.
+Zacks Investment Research upgraded shares of Apollo Commercial Real Estate Finance (NYSE:ARI) from a hold rating to a buy rating in a research note issued to investors on Monday, Zacks.com reports.
+Zacks Investment Research currently has $17.00 price objective on the real estate investment trust’s stock.

 According to Zacks, “Apollo Commercial Real Estate Finance, Inc. is focused on investing in, acquiring and managing senior performing commercial real estate mortgage loans, commercial mortgage-backed securities, commercial real estate corporate debt and loans, and other real estate debt investments.
 The Company is a commercial real estate finance company that is managed and advised by ACREFI Management, LLC, a indirect subsidiary of Apollo Global Management, LLC. “

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, October 15th.
-Stockholders of record on Thursday, September 30th will be issued a dividend of $0.35 per share.
-This represents a $1.40 annualized dividend and a dividend yield of 9.17%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, October 15th.
+Shareholders of record on Thursday, September 30th will be paid a $0.35 dividend.
+This represents a $1.40 dividend on an annualized basis and a yield of 9.08%.
 The ex-dividend date is Wednesday, September 29th.
-Apollo Commercial Real Estate Finance’s payout ratio is 100.00%.
+Apollo Commercial Real Estate Finance’s dividend payout ratio (DPR) is presently 100.00%.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Great West Life Assurance Co.
-Can grew its holdings in shares of Apollo Commercial Real Estate Finance by 0.8% during the second quarter.
-Great West Life Assurance Co.
-Can now owns 112,263 shares of the real estate investment trust’s stock worth $1,791,000 after purchasing an additional 903 shares in the last quarter.
-Public Employees Retirement System of Ohio lifted its position in Apollo Commercial Real Estate Finance by 16.6% in the 1st quarter.
-Public Employees Retirement System of Ohio now owns 6,410 shares of the real estate investment trust’s stock worth $90,000 after buying an additional 911 shares during the last quarter.
-WINTON GROUP Ltd lifted its position in Apollo Commercial Real Estate Finance by 2.4% in the 2nd quarter.
-WINTON GROUP Ltd now owns 38,550 shares of the real estate investment trust’s stock worth $615,000 after buying an additional 920 shares during the last quarter.
-Profund Advisors LLC lifted its position in Apollo Commercial Real Estate Finance by 5.5% in the 2nd quarter.
-Profund Advisors LLC now owns 17,888 shares of the real estate investment trust’s stock worth $285,000 after buying an additional 927 shares during the last quarter.
-Finally, Mutual of America Capital Management LLC lifted its position in Apollo Commercial Real Estate Finance by 6.6% in the 1st quarter.
-Mutual of America Capital Management LLC now owns 17,183 shares of the real estate investment trust’s stock worth $240,000 after buying an additional 1,063 shares during the last quarter.
-58.98% of the stock is owned by institutional investors.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+Parametric Portfolio Associates LLC lifted its stake in Apollo Commercial Real Estate Finance by 3.4% in the second quarter.
+Parametric Portfolio Associates LLC now owns 658,246 shares of the real estate investment trust’s stock valued at $10,499,000 after acquiring an additional 21,616 shares during the last quarter.
+Bramshill Investments LLC lifted its stake in shares of Apollo Commercial Real Estate Finance by 11.4% in the second quarter.
+Bramshill Investments LLC now owns 71,758 shares of the real estate investment trust’s stock worth $1,145,000 after buying an additional 7,315 shares during the last quarter.
+Invesco Ltd. lifted its stake in shares of Apollo Commercial Real Estate Finance by 6.7% in the second quarter.
+Invesco Ltd. now owns 1,982,819 shares of the real estate investment trust’s stock worth $31,626,000 after buying an additional 124,136 shares during the last quarter.
+Metropolitan Life Insurance Co NY lifted its stake in shares of Apollo Commercial Real Estate Finance by 105,405.9% in the second quarter.
+Metropolitan Life Insurance Co NY now owns 35,872 shares of the real estate investment trust’s stock worth $572,000 after buying an additional 35,838 shares during the last quarter.
+Finally, Millennium Management LLC acquired a new stake in shares of Apollo Commercial Real Estate Finance in the second quarter worth $1,354,000.
+Hedge funds and other institutional investors own 58.98% of the company’s stock.

 About Apollo Commercial Real Estate Finance